1921 Pittsburgh Pirates season

-The 1921 Pittsburgh Pirates season was the 40th season of the Pittsburgh Pirates franchise; the 35th in the National League.
+The Pittsburgh Pirates played their 40th season in 1921.
+It was their 35th season in the National League.
 The Pirates finished second in the league standings with a record of 90–63.
-It would be the first that games would be aired on radio via the then new station KDKA-AM to listeners all over Pittsburgh, making that team the first in the MLB to employ radio broadcasters for game broadcasts on the then new medium.
+It was the first season in which games were aired on radio via the then new station KDKA-AM to listeners all over Pittsburgh, making that team the first in MLB to employ radio broadcasters for game broadcasts on the then new medium.